10XGenomics/enclone/README.md

 2. Decide if you want the absolute latest version, or the most fully tested version.

-3. Click one of these links to download.
+3. Click one of these links to download the binary executables.

 <b>TO DO: PUT LINKS HERE</b>